State of the Map Store: August 2025

 An’ forward tho’ I canna see,

-There has never been a period in history where the future was not a mystery.
+So how are things going?
+Well, there has never been a period in history where the future was certain.
 This is a key feature of human existence, and yet, it feels especially uncertain now.
-In fact, while the tenor of my State of the Map Store from last year was dire, it was only a couple of weeks before a much needed breath of life was blown into The Map Center.
-I worry about the future a great deal and yet sometimes amazing good things are also unpredictable.
+The usual business fluctuations are always in play while a thousand other new factors make even the concept of prediction laughable.
+This makes it very difficult to build a reasonable business plan!
+It’s also important to remember that my pessimism is itself a type of prediction.
+My State of the Map report last year, written in fairly dire terms, was written only a couple of weeks before a much needed breath of life was blown into my endeavor.
+I worry about the future a great deal and yet sometimes amazing, good things are also possible.
 Have you ever tripped and had to run for a few steps to catch yourself from falling on your face?
 I feel like I’ve been running like that for the last eight months.
+I’m exhausted but that’s largely because incrementally good things keep happening and pushing me forward.
+It’s exhausting and unsustainable and yet also a blessing.
+So while I have a sense of dread and uncertainty with each new POTUS tweet, I have to remember that good things are just as unpredictable as the bad ones.
+Here are some of the more important milestones of the year so far:

 December 2024: BlueSky

 I had a pretty unhealthy relationship with Twitter, which I logged into for the first time in 2011 in my senior year of college.
 In the ensuing decade or so, Twitter was my endless scroll of choice and I was definitely a bit “too online.”
-Imagine my despair when my favorite addiction was bought by Elon Musk and then ravaged into oblivion.
+Imagine my despair when my favorite addiction was bought by Elon Musk and then ravaged beyond recognition.
 Enter BlueSky, effectively a clone of Twitter and adopted mostly by educated progressive types with fairly good manners.
-It has been something like Twitter methadone for me.
+It has been something like Twitter methadone.
 I got an account in 2023 and posted the usual inane stuff I’ve always shared on social media.
 The thing that happened differently on December 17 was that one such inanity went viral.

-It was the end of a long day, it was already pitch black and freezing outside and I wasn’t eager to brave the weather to get home.
-A woman looking for Jordan’s Jungle next door came in and, rather than immediately turn and leave, she looked around.
+You can read about the state of things for the Map Center in more detail but suffice to say I was considering exit strategies.
+It was the end of a long day, already pitch black and freezing outside and I wasn’t eager to brave the weather to get home.
+A woman opened the door looking for Jordan’s Jungle just as thousands have done before, only this time, rather than immediately turn and leave, she looked around.
 She had other places to be and she couldn’t linger but A map store!
 What an idea!
+I have people in my life who would love this!
 When she left, I described the incident just as it had happened.
 People went nuts for it.

 Bluesky has a disproportionate number of folks on the autism spectrum and many people loved the positive feel-good story in a moment where everyone needed something a bit light-hearted.
-My website request for limited conversation during the day was borne out of my need to get my work done but folks saw it as a sensitivity to people who are easily overwhelmed by stimuli and I had inadvertently become something of a champion of neurodivergence.
+My website request for limited conversation during the day was borne out of my need to get my remote office work done but folks saw it as a sensitivity to people who are easily overwhelmed by stimuli and I had inadvertently become something of a champion of neurodivergence.
 My followership ballooned by about 12,000 in a matter of hours.
+I whipped up a quick video to explain the whole backstory and what I was about.
+It gathered several thousand views in hours.
+One of the arch-rules of the internet is to never read the comments.
+Well, I read every single one of them.
+They’re all lovely and genuine and after the year I had had, I nearly dissolved with gratitude.

 Just a couple of days later, a Valley Breeze journalist came in to verify that my store had, in fact, been saved by a viral social media post.
 I think that that’s largely true.
 The story caught on with the Public’s Radio, the Boston Globe, a couple podcasters, a TV news segment and a local access cable personality.
 All of a sudden, I was in demand.
 Sales were up.
 Enthusiasm was high and I was committed to riding the wave a bit longer.
-The number of people I felt I’d be disappointing if I walked away seemed so much larger and the ceiling for how high I could go seemed a bit higher.
+I was recognized as “the Map Guy” in a local hardware store.
+The number of people I felt I’d be disappointing if I walked away seemed so much larger and the ceiling for how high I could go seemed a bit loftier.

 Facebook is nearly dead, Instagram is okay.
 I barely post anything to TikTok.
 I don’t know any other business for whom BlueSky is their primary social media account.
 A thing that makes me nervous is that my business is becoming closely intertwined with my personal brand.
 Being an outspoken progressive is a huge benefit on BlueSky but that’s not a representative sample of my customer base.
 I’m going to have to be careful about brand management and I might have to become a bit more bland/corporate for my business accounts as I separate my personal and professional identities.